 By 2100, 13 million people will be displaced in the U.S. alone.
-As reported in the Green Market Oracle, flooding is also a modern day problem in the US.
+As reported in the Green Market Oracle, flooding is also a modern-day problem in the US.
 Residents of Chesapeake Bay’s Tangier Island are expected to become climate refugees in a few decades.
-The village of Kivalina, in northwestern Alaska, will be under water by the year 2025.
-A total of more than 180 villages are already feeling the impacts from rising seas.
+The village of Kivalina, in northwestern Alaska, will be underwater by the year 2025.
+A total of more than 180 villages are already feeling the impacts of rising seas.
 The Yupik community of Newtok, is expected to be completely under water by 2017.
 Rising seas are already forcing people out of their homes in the bayous of Louisiana, about 80 miles southwest of New Orleans.
-The Isle de Jean Charles, is disappearing into the rising waters in the Gulf of Mexico, forcing many of its residents to flee.
+The Isle de Jean Charles is disappearing into the rising waters in the Gulf of Mexico, forcing many of its residents to flee.

 Seas will keep rising